kubevirt/kubevirt/docs/devel/virtual-machine.md

 with the KubeVirt release cycle.

 In the metadata section, there is a *required* field, the **name**.
 Then following the spec section, there are two important parts.
-The **running**, which indicates the current state of the VirtualMachineInstance attached to this VirtualMachineInstance.
+The **runStrategy**, which indicates the desired state of the VirtualMachineInstance attached to this VirtualMachineInstance.
 Second is the **template**, which is the VirtualMachineInstance template.

 Let us go over each of these fields.